satopian/poti-kaini-EN/README.md

 - POTI-board prior to v2.26.0 is vulnerable to XSS.
 Malicious JavaScript can be executed.

-- All versions of POTI-board v3.09.x and earlier versions have a serious bug.
+- POTI-board v3.09.x and earlier all versions have a serious bug.
 You may lose all log files.

 Please update `potiboard.php` with v3.10.1 or later by overwriting.